Danel-adatb/Laravel/README.md

     * We can use it explicitily in this project

     * For example Redis or Memcached that are key value stores and gives fast access to the data

+    * We need to invalidate the cache when for example a data is changed in the database, so we have to display the new data immediately